hackohio/ohio/README.md

 \_includes: Contains HTML fragments (ex. navbar, footer) that are repeatedly used across pages.
 \_layouts: Contains the HTML skeletons that the main content (ex. index.html, events.html) will be nested within.
 \_assets: Contains all project assets such as CSS, JS and images.
 \_site: Contains the compiled version of the homepage.
+(Not committed - will only show up locally after you build)

 **To test your code locally**:
 1. Navigate to the /home directory